gpeyton/ai-devotional/devotional/index_Q3.md

 Learning to control our emotions rather than letting them control us.
 *Hymn*: Sweet Peace, the Gift of God's Love

-### Day 3: Which Is the Seventh Commandment?
+### Day 3: What Is the First Commandment and What Does It Teach?
-*Catechism Q70*: Which is the seventh commandment?
+*Combined Q80+81*: What is the first commandment?
+What does the first commandment teach us?
-*Catechism A*: The seventh commandment is, Thou shalt not commit adultery.
+*Combined A*: The first commandment is, Thou shalt have no other gods before me.
+To worship God alone.
 *Hymn*: Whiter Than Snow

 ### Day 4: Healer